-The findings of The Grant Study continue to guide us on our journey.
-The study describes the personality characteristic which is most important for finding this happiness.
+The findings of the Harvard Grant Study continue to guide us on our journey.
+The study describes the personality characteristic that is most important for finding this happiness.
 It is “a mature coping style that does not push love away.”

 I think it’s safe to assume that we all need some help with that one.

 Whether we’re single or coupled, it’s natural to flee the very love we wish to embrace.
-As I explain in my book, Deeper Dating, all of us have fear of intimacy.
+As I explain in my book, Deeper Dating, all of us have a fear of intimacy.
 What we do with that fear determines who we become in the world.
 Fear of intimacy is no more a “flaw” than fear of dying is a flaw.
-Love is the most valuable thing in the world, hence the fear of losing it or being hurt by it is completely rational.
+Love is the most valuable thing in the world; hence, the fear of losing it or being hurt by it is completely rational.